-Adam has extensive experience in small and medium companies and particularly ecommerce.
+Adam has extensive experience in small and medium companies, with a focus on e-commerce.

-He has worked at Abcam, running the Business Intelligence and Opportunities department, managing teams of analysts and project managers.
-He also was Operations Director of Hubbub, an online food delivery business in London and worked as a management consultant for Newton Europe.
-He has held a non executive directorship at Bocca di Lupo, London’s acclaimed Italian restaurant, since it was founded.
+He has worked at Abcam, managing teams of analysts and project managers as head of the Business Intelligence and Opportunities department.
+He was also Operations Director of Hubbub, an online food delivery business in London, and worked as a management consultant for Newton Europe.
+He has held a non-executive directorship at Bocca di Lupo, Soho’s acclaimed Italian restaurant, since it was founded.
 He holds an MEng in Engineering, Economics and Management from Oxford University.

 Tim is a serial entrepreneur who has successfully built and sold businesses in several different sectors.

 He was previously a non-executive director at Abcam plc, prior to which he was Chief Executive and then Chairman of Ransom plc, which he built into one of the UK’s largest natural healthcare groups.
 He is an active angel investor and a member of the Cambridge Angels investor group.
 Appointed as interim CEO of Cambridge Nutraceuticals as part of the December 2012 financing round, he took the role of Executive Chairman in April 2015 on the appointment of Adam Cleevely as CEO.
 He is also a trustee of the Whitley Fund for Nature.
 Tim is an Economics Exhibitioner and graduate of Cambridge University.

 Chief Financial Officer